-Modern Molosser is an award-winning magazine devoted to those majestic, imposing breeds known as the Molossers.
+Modern Molosser is an award-winning website devoted to those majestic, imposing breeds known as the Molossers.

-“MM,” as it’s affectionately called by our readers, is a fully interactive digital magazine that can be accessed on computers and laptops as well as mobile devices such as tablets and smart phones (both Apple and Android, as well as Kindle).
+“MM,” as it’s affectionately called by our readers, is a fully interactive digital archive that can be accessed on computers and laptops as well as mobile devices such as tablets and smart phones.
 Our articles are written by breed experts and enthusiasts around the globe, and cover all aspects of history, training, health and care.

-In addition to our engagingly written and professionally reported stories, each magazine issue takes advantage of the electronic medium with original, beautifully produced videos that literally bring the breeds to life.
+In addition to our engagingly written and professionally reported stories, our archive takes advantage of the electronic medium with original, beautifully produced videos that literally bring the breeds to life.

 The inspiration for Modern Molosser came in 2008, when publisher Denise Flaim attended a judges’ seminar on Molosser breeds.
 The turnout was huge, and one of the judges Denise traveled with mentioned that she would love it if there was a publication devoted to this family of ancient but little-known dogs.